pomponchik/locklib/README.md

 Deadlocks are impossible for this lock!

-If you want to catch the exception, import it from the locklib too:
+If you want to catch the exception, import this from the locklib too:

 ```python
 from locklib import DeadLockError